Michigan–Ohio State football rivalry: Urban Meyer's run (2012–2018)

-Harbaugh vs Day (2019–present)
+Ryan Day's debut and COVID-19 cancellation (2019–2020)

 The 2019 game matched #1 Ohio State at #13 Michigan.
 This was the Buckeyes' first full season under new head coach Ryan Day, who took over the program following the retirement of Meyer.
 Day previously served as the offensive coordinator under Meyer.
 Undefeated Ohio State came into the game favored by nine and aimed to win their eighth straight game in the series, the longest in Ohio State's history and the second longest in the series.
 Behind over 300 passing yards from Justin Fields and 200 yards rushing from J. K. Dobbins, and 4 touchdowns from each player, Ohio State cruised to a 56–27 victory.
 Following the loss, Harbaugh faced tough questions from the press after he became the first coach to go 0–5 in the series, and second after the Buckeyes' John Cooper (0–4–1) to go winless in his first five games.
 When asked about the gap between the two schools, his reply was described as testy by multiple sources: "I'll answer your questions, not your insults."

 On December 8, 2020, Michigan canceled the game against Ohio State, citing "an increasing number of positive COVID-19 cases and student-athletes in quarantine over the past week".
 It was the first time the game had not been played since 1917.
+Jim Harbaugh's job status and Ohio State needing one more game played to be eligible for the Big Ten Championship Game led to speculation of a planned cancellation.
+However, Michigan canceled its games both before and after the Ohio State game due to COVID-19 cases.